 Designated a National Wildlife Refuge in 1927, a variety of habitats exists within its vast perimeter, including tidal rivers, freshwater marshes, and bottomland-hardwood forests.
 Much of the area is accessible only by boat.

-Located on the Atlantic Flyway, the refuge is home to wood storks, great blue herons, swallow-tailed kites, and bald eagles among other coastal birds.
-Also thriving in the waters of the refuge are alligators, manatees, and sturgeon, making this refuge a pristine ecosystem unfettered by the nearby city of Savannah, Georgia.
+Located on the Atlantic Flyway, the refuge is home to wood storks, great blue herons, swallow-tailed kites, bald eagles, and purple gallinules.
+Also thriving in the waters of the refuge are alligators, manatees, and sturgeon.
+On land, one can find white-tailed deer, bobcats, wild turkeys, wild hogs, foxes, squirrels, and more – making this refuge a pristine ecosystem despite its proximity to Savannah-area industry.
 The refuge is open to visitors seven days a week during daylight hours.

 More Pictures of the Savannah Wildlife Refuge

 Leave a Reply